 Along with these potential risks, the research report bordered three threat variables to each group:

-Hiring a hacker to undervalue the enterprise, which could embrace destabilization of brand trust, reputational harm, or trailing ground to a rival.
+- Hiring hackers online to undervalue the enterprise, which could embrace destabilization of brand trust, reputational harm, or trailing ground to a rival.

-Dark Web Browsers – a portal to hacking tools
+Dark Web Search Engines and Browsers – a portal to hacking tools